 I have at least 3 Sherpa Hoodies that I wear every year when it gets cold and I love them.
 The Sherpa Hoodies that I have are already heavy and bulky.

 The last thing I want is to be weighed down with 10-15 extra lbs if I’m in danger.
-To make matters worse, none of their claims can be proven by the authorities.
+To make matters worse, the authorities can prove none of their claims.

 How are Sherpa Hoodies Made into Body Armor?